audreytjokro/tiltybot_su25/README.md

 # TiltyBot

 TiltyBot is a tabletop robot built using an ESP32 (TinyPICO), Dynamixel XL330 motors, and an Anker power bank.
-This project enables simple two-motor driving and tilting behavior, with plans for future integration of camera and voice command features.
+This project enables simple two-motor driving and tilting behavior, with optional extensions of camera and voice command features.

+## Overview
+This repository goes over detailed implementation steps for getting the system up and running.
+It's a platform for human robot interaction.

 ## Table of Contents